Miss India Worldwide 1994

-Miss India Worldwide 1994 was the fourth edition of the international female pageant.
+Miss India Worldwide 1994 was the fourth edition of the beauty pageant with contestants from India and from among the Indian diaspora.
 The final was held in New York City, New York, United States on July 30, 1994.
-Total number of contestants were not known.
-Karminder Kaur Virk of India crowned as winner at the end of the event.
+Total number of contestants is not listed.
+Karminder Kaur Virk of India was crowned the winner at the end of the event.